Stamp duty for first time buyers has been abolished for most purchasers.

 A stamp duty holiday has been introduced for purchases of homes in England & Northern Ireland.

-The stamp duty holiday came into immediate effect on 8th July 2020 and is set to end on 31st March 2021.
-The change to stamp duty was announced by the UK Government on 8th July 2020.
+The stamp duty holiday came into immediate effect on 8th July 2020 and is set to end on 30th June 2021.
+The stamp duty holiday was originally due to end on 31st March 2021.

-Additional property transactions will also benefit from the higher initial threshold with only the lower surcharge of 3% being applied to buy to let and second home purchases up to £500k.
+Additional property transactions will also benefit from the higher initial threshold with only the lower surcharge of 3% being applied to buy to let and second home purchases up to £500,000 until the end of June, and £250,000 from July until September.

 The stamp duty holiday applies to house purchases in England and Northern Ireland, a separate LBTT holiday is operating in Scotland and a LTT holiday is active in Wales.

-The stamp duty holiday is due to end on 31st March 2021.
+The stamp duty holiday is due to end on 30th June with further stamp duty relief available until October 2021.

 |Tax Band||Normal Rate||Additional Property|